OfficeDev/Office-IT-Pro-Deployment-Scripts/NewGPOOfficeInstallation/README_New-GPOOfficeInstallation.md

           Download-GPOOfficeInstallation -UncPath "\\Pathname\Sharename"

-   Office will download per the bit specified to the folder share and will copy the Configuration_Download.xml, Configuration_InstallLocally.xml, and the setup.exe files.
+   Office will download the Office install files to the specified folder share and will copy the Configuration_Download.xml, Configuration_InstallLocally.xml, and the SetupOffice2013.exe files.
-   The xml files will reflect the bit specified next to OfficeClientEdition.

 5. Run the "SetUpOfficeInstallationGpo.ps1" script and specify the paramaters, $UncPath and $GpoName.